siobhanlgorman/knits-and-pieces/TESTING.md

 **Pass/Fail: Pass**

-*  As a shopper I want to be able to easily register for an account so that I can have a personal account and be able to view my profile [#9](https://github.com/siobhanlgorman/knits-and-pieces/issues/9)
+* **As a shopper I want to be able to easily register for an account so that I can have a personal account and be able to view my profile [#9](https://github.com/siobhanlgorman/knits-and-pieces/issues/9)**

 **Acceptance Criteria**: User can register for an account with email and password

 **Testing Steps**:
 1. Make sure to be not logged in to the website and click on the profile icon in the navbar
 2. Click on the Register link in the dropdown menu
-3. In the form click on the back to login button
+3. In the register form click on the back to login button to check link
 4. Repeat steps 1 and 2
-5. Repeat steps 1 and 2 and click on sign in link
-6. Reapeat steps 1 and 2
-7. Click on the sign up button without entering anything in the first field
+5. Click on the sign up button without entering anything in the first field
-8. Complete the first field and repeat step 7 for the other fields
+6. Complete the first field and repeat step 5 for the other fields
+7. With all fields complete click sign up

 **Expected Result**:
 1. Back to Login button links to sign in page
 2. When information is incomplete or incorrect error message is displayed
 3. When registration is complete success message appears asking the user to confirm their email address
+4. Email is sent to user's email address with link to confirm email address
+5. Link to confirm email address functions correctly

 **Actual Result**:
 1. Back to login and sign up links link correctly to sign in page
 2. Error message displays when no or invalid text is entered
 3. Success message asking user to confirm their email address appears when user has registered
+4. Email is sent to user's email address with link to confirm email address
+5. Link to confirm email address functions correctly
 ![](documentation/screenshots/signup-error.png)
 ![](documentation/screenshots/signup-confirm-msg.png)
 ![](documentation/screenshots/email-confirm.png)

 **Pass/Fail: Pass**

-*  As a registered shopper I want to be able to easily login and logout so that I can access my personal account information [#10](https://github.com/siobhanlgorman/knits-and-pieces/issues/10)
+*  **As a registered shopper I want to be able to easily login and logout so that I can access my personal account information [#10](https://github.com/siobhanlgorman/knits-and-pieces/issues/10)**

 **Acceptance Criteria**
 - When user clicks on login/logout they can access My Account page

 **Testing Steps**:
-1. Click on profile icon in navigation menu
+1. When not logged in click on profile icon in navigation menu
 2. Click on login link
 3. Complete username and password boxes
 4. Click sign in button

 **Expected Result**:
-- User is signed in
+- User is signed in when information fields are completed
 - User's information is automatically completed if they have checked the remember me box

 **Actual Result**:
 - User is signed in
 - User's information is automatically completed if they have checked the remember me box
-- During testing it was confusing to rememeber which user was logged in so the username was added to the title in the My Profile page
+- During testing it was apparent that it would be useful to easily see which user was logged in so the username was added to the title in the My Profile page

 ![](documentation/screenshots/sign-in.png)
 ![](documentation/screenshots/username-profile.png)

 **Pass/Fail: Pass**

-*  As a registered shopper I want to be able to easily recover my password if I forget it so that I can recover access to my account [#11](https://github.com/siobhanlgorman/knits-and-pieces/issues/11)
+*  **As a registered shopper I want to be able to easily recover my password if I forget it so that I can recover access to my account [#11](https://github.com/siobhanlgorman/knits-and-pieces/issues/11)**

 **Acceptance Criteria**
 - User can recover/change password